cybersecurityworks/Nmap-Automate/README.md

 This tool helps to automate the Nmap Scripts & Commands.
 YOU CAN ADD NMAP SCRIPTS IN THIS TOOL ACCORDING TO THE REQUIREMENTS

-Operating system => Kali linux/ Backrack
+Operating system => Kali linux/ Backtrack

 Installation Procedure: